openlists/SpikeResources/README.md

 ### Simulations

-The following are tools & utitilies for simulations of spiking data:
+The following are tools and utilities for simulating spiking data:
 - [MEArec](https://github.com/alejoe91/MEArec) Python toolbox for simulating extra-cellular recordings on multi-unit arrays

 ### Individual Analyses